 There’s nowhere to park, I chanced dumping the car on a field edge and advanced up a footpath sleeved with tree towards a distant slightly elevated blister glimpsed through the branches in the meadow.
 The tunnel opens out onto the apex of a triangular field with a ridge beyond and in front of you down the slope is a wall of grass about 10ft high with a 6ft deep ditch, still wet from the recent rain.
-The bailey provides an expanse of sheep and grass, it’s modest by Castle standards but impressive as an earthwork, and over to the rear is the Motte, it’s top uneven higher than the surrounding area.
-There’s a distinct absence of any stonework which isn’t unusual in Norfolk, it could have been robbed out but I suspect it’s more likely this was built of timber as is often the way with these smaller sites, even nature’s little archeologists the moles hadn’t provided any clues.
+The bailey provides an expanse of sheep and grass, it’s modest by Castle standards but impressive as an earthwork, and over to the rear is the Motte, it’s top uneven – higher than the surrounding area.
+There’s a distinct absence of any stonework which isn’t unusual in Norfolk, it could have been robbed out but I suspect it’s more likely this was built of timber as is often the way with these smaller sites, even nature’s little archaeologists, the moles, haven’t provided any clues.

 The name Horsford refers to either to a ford over the river Hors, currently known as The Beck.
-Think Saxon; ford is a crossing as in Oxford or Stratford, or even Frankfurt or Zandvoord, look at those yummy Northern European language roots in your head for a while.
+Think Saxon; ford is a crossing as in Oxford or Stratford, or even Frankfurt or Zandvoord, you can turn those Northern European language roots in your head for a while.
 It could of course be because it involved horses near a ford in the river, my preferred version purely because I like the continuity of the horse fair being at Horsford every year; is that some cultural memory? who knows.
-The outside contender is it’s named after Horsa the Saxon chieftan, but that seems a bit far fetched as is some of the divine twinnage myth that surround Horse and his Bro Hengist plus they did all their things in Kent I believe.
+The outside contender is it’s named after Horsa the Saxon chieftan, but that seems a bit far fetched as is some of the divine twin myth that surround Horsa and his Bro Hengist plus they did most of their things in Kent..

-Before the Norman invasion the lands around Horsford were held by an Anglo-Saxon/Danish man called Edric, the land was hastily granted to Robert Malet a Norman, there’s a complicated story in this in itself so I won’t go into, but Malet who was High Sheriff of Norwich and Lord of Eye, which sounds suspiciously like something from Game of Thrones but isn’t, Anyway he sided with the wrong Duke of Normandy and the land was given to Walter de Caen; as in the place in Normandy where the Stone came from to build the Cathedral at about the same time.
+Before the Norman invasion the lands around Horsford were held by an Anglo-Saxon/Danish man called Edric, the land was hastily granted to Robert Malet a Norman, there’s a complicated story in this in itself so I won’t go into, but Malet who was High Sheriff of Norwich and Lord of Eye, which sounds suspiciously like something from Game of Thrones but isn’t.
+Anyway he sided with the wrong Duke of Normandy and the land was given to Walter de Caen; as in the place in Normandy where the Stone came from to build the Cathedral at about the same time.
 He built the castle and emparked the surrounding area in a show-offy way as you do when you’re a lord of this and that.
 Robert’s son, Robert Fitz Walter became Sheriff of Norfolk like Bryan Gunn did with Norwich only French rather than a goalkeeper.
 Robert F W got caught short after a trip to Rome, ended up in jail and prayed to St Faith, was released and built a monastery nearby, this eventually moved to Horsham St Faiths, hence that particular name.
 It does belie the fact that these little lost pieces of our local landscape were and are quite complex and deep.

-It fell into disuse in the 15th Century, whether it ever was anything other than a frippary or a hunting lodge is open to debate, as finds on the site have been minimal.
+It fell into disuse in the 15th Century, whether it ever was anything other than a frippary or a hunting lodge is open to debate as finds on the site have been minimal.
 The real pity is in the late 1980s it suffered a bit under the plough and has lost some detail, it’s now open pasture and a scheduled monument, so hopefully it will remain protected in future unless the rabbits ruin it which is entirely possible looking at the collapses on the north eastern side of the bailey.
 There is talk of this area being redeveloped, let’s hope not.